SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/platform.md

 ### Where do I find the calculated OEE measurements of a profile in the platform?

-1. Go to the parent machine in the {{< product-c8y-iot >}} Device Management application and open the child devices of the machine (TODO screenshot of child devices tab).
+1. Go to the parent machine in the Device Management application and open the child devices of the machine.
 2. The profile is a child device of the machine.
 You can identify it via <profile-name>[OEE calculation profile].
 Click the name of the profile to open it.
-3. Navigate to the Measurements tab of the child device.
+3. Navigate to the **Measurements tab** of the child device.
 You should see the OEE measurements.

 Alternatively, you can also use the built-in search in {{< product-c8y-iot >}} Device Management application to search for the name of the profile.